Have you heard of Korean Concepts?

 For example, if someone feels ashamed of their financial, work, or social status, they may use 체면 (chaemyeon) as means to keep that hidden from others.
 It may also show up through material, such as buying the flashiest phone or the fanciest car – just like people may do in other cultures, too.

-Means are taken to ensure one’s self-worth remains intact, and others will have a positive perception of them so as not to lose face or in order to save or build it.
+Means are taken to ensure one’s self-worth remains intact and others will have a positive perception of them so as not to lose face or to save or build it.

 기분 (gibun), Feeling; Dignity

-Officially, gibun – also referred to as kibun – translates as feeling, emotion, mood, and state of mind.
+Officially, 기분 (gibun), also referred to as kibun, is the Korean word for “feeling.”
+This also refers to someone’s emotions, mood, and state of mind.
 However, in the context of cultural concepts, its meaning expands to cover also face, dignity, and pride.
-Maintaining a positive 기분 (gibun) among people is regarded as highly significant in the country’s culture, as it helps establish good relationships.
+Maintaining a positive 기분 (gibun) among people is regarded as highly significant in the country’s culture, as it helps establish good personal relationships.

 This is why it may be frowned upon to offer negative feedback or criticism or to, in general, express emotions of the negative kind.
 Many Koreans may go painstakingly far in their efforts to maintain 기분 (gibun) and thus not disrupt harmony, aka 인화 (inhwa), which is further explained below.